tenzir/tenzir/web/docs/platform-cli.md

 # Platform CLI

-The *Tenzir Platform CLI* manages authentication, workspaces, and nodes for the *Tenzir Platform*.
+The *Tenzir Platform CLI* allows users to interact with the *Tenzir Platform* from the command-line to manage their workspaces and nodes.

 ## Installation